The Nile Voyageurs

 The year 1884 ushered in a period of great instability for northeastern Africa.
 The British-supported Egyptian Khedive, feeling threatened by the ambitious Sudanese Mahdi, agreed to retreat from Sudan with the assistance of British forces led by Major-General Charles Gordon.
 Before all Egyptians could safely be evacuated out of the city of Khartoum in Sudan, Gordon and his men were trapped and besieged.
 In response to the outcry of public support, the British government agreed for General Sir Garnet Wolseley to lead a rescue party up the Nile to Khartoum.

-Earlier, during the Red River Rebellion of 1870, the immense skill and competency displayed by voyageurs had impressed Wolseley who solicited their aid to help his soldiers navigate the temperamental waters of the Nile.
+Earlier, during the Red River Resistance of 1870 (also known as the Red River Rebellion), the immense skill and competency displayed by voyageurs had impressed Wolseley who solicited their aid to help his soldiers navigate the temperamental waters of the Nile.
 He submitted a request to the Canadian government and within one month a contingent of 400 Alexandria-bound men sailed from Montreal.
 The men departed on Sept.
 14, 1884 and arrived in Egypt less than a month later (7Oct).

 Though the group presented a variety of ages, ethnic backgrounds and languages spoken, most worked in lumber and were familiar with waterways.
 Among them was Chief William Prince of the Manitoba Ojibwa, the ancestor of renowned WW2 and Korean War veteran Tommy Prince.